Ajowan – Trachyspermum copticum

 Cedar Himalayan – Cedrus deodora

-In a massage blend this oil may aid inflammation caused from rheumatoid arthritis.
-May help relieve cough.
+In a massage blend, this oil may aid inflammation caused from rheumatoid arthritis.
+May help relieve a cough.
 Used in perfumes for men.
 Do not use internally, when pregnant, nor with children.

 Cedar Red – Juniperus virginiana

-Traditionally used for acne, dandruff, oily skin and hemorrhoids.
-May also be useful for bronchitis, sinusitis and arthritis.
+Traditionally used for acne, dandruff, oily skin, and hemorrhoids.
+May also be useful for bronchitis, sinusitis, and arthritis.
 Can cause skin reactions.
-Avoid in pregnancy.
+Avoid in pregnancy and while breastfeeding.
 Toxic if taken internally.
 Atlas Cedarwood is safer.
+Mildly photosensitizing.

 Cedarwood Texas – Juniperus ashei